Ghini/ghini.desktop/doc/building.rst

 history, you can open our `github project page
 <http://github.com/Ghini/ghini.desktop>`_ and see all that has been going on
 around Ghini since its inception as Bauble, back in the year 2004.

+If you install the software according to the ``devinstall`` instructions, you have the whole history in your local git clone.

 Software source, versions, branches
 -------------------------------------------------------------